cedricss/server-monitor/DropboxDatabase.md

     ./app.js --db-remote:monitor appkey:appsecret

+Welcome to the Dropbox-as-a-Service era!

 #### Notes ####

 - This release is experimental.
 You can [submit issues on github](https://github.com/MLstate/opalang/issues).
-- This back-end is of course limited compared to powerful MongoDB queries, but it can still be very useful in <a href="#use-case">some cases</a>.
+- This back-end is still limited compared to powerful MongoDB queries, but it can be very useful in many cases.